 Some people just don’t get along.
 However, I have found in my experience that it’s rare that someone just “doesn’t like you”.
 There is usually more to the story than this simple explanation.

 Of course, if you’ve done something horrible to someone else, you can expect a poor work relationship and an apology is probably in order.
 Otherwise, it’s worth trying out some of these strategies to help to fix the issue.

 Remember that the aim of the game here is not necessarily to become best friends with each other.

 The aim is to reduce tension, conflict or avoidant behaviour which can reduce productivity and damage your leadership reputation.

 It may also just make it more fun (or less stressful) to come to work each day.
 Wouldn’t that be nice?

 One of the most common ways I help my coaching clients is to help them build better work relationships.
-If you need some help with this challenging problem, feel free to book in your free coaching session by clicking here. 📅 👈
+If you need some help with this challenging problem, apply for your Discovery coaching session by clicking here. 📅 👈